VinsiInnovation/revealjs-sockets-notes/assets/md/dev-guide.md

 1. For Grunt : just execute ```npm install -g grunt-cli```
 2. For bower : just execute ```npm install -g bower```

-If you are behind a proxy, you have to configure npm to go throught proxy [npm behind proxy](http://jjasonclark.com/how-to-setup-node-behind-web-proxy) and for bower, you have to set HTTP\_PROXY and HTTPS\_PROXY as env var and you might have to specify to use https over git protocol : [https://coderwall.com/p/sitezg/](https://coderwall.com/p/sitezg/)
+If you are behind a proxy, you have to configure npm to go through proxy [npm behind proxy](http://jjasonclark.com/how-to-setup-node-behind-web-proxy) and for bower, you have to set HTTP\_PROXY and HTTPS\_PROXY as env vars and you might have to specify to use https over git protocol : [https://coderwall.com/p/sitezg/](https://coderwall.com/p/sitezg/)

 ## Install

 1. Download or clone the repository (on branch [dev](https://github.com/VinsiInnovation/revealjs-sockets-notes/tree/dev))
-2. Copy this directory into : 'YourRevealPresentation/plugin/sockets-notes'
+2. Copy it into : 'YourRevealPresentation/plugin/sockets-notes'

 ## Build, the project

-A build.bat or build.sh was write to build the project to a dist directory. build-dev.bat and build-dev.sh are the script you have to start for initialize your project.
+The build.bat (or build.sh) helps you to build the project to a dist directory. build-dev.bat (or build-dev.sh) helps you to initialize the project.

 1. Go to 'YourRevealPresentation/plugin/sockets-notes'
 2. run 'build-dev.bat' or 'build-dev.sh'

-This should normally download all the necessary dependancies
+This should normally download all the necessary dependencies

 ### In the presentation